saikiransomanagoudar/gif-enigma/README.md

 ## Creator Mode

 Want to design your own GIF Enigma puzzle?
-Use Creator Mode to craft unique challenges:
+Use Creator Mode to craft unique puzzles:

 1. **Select a Category**: Choose from Movies, Games, Books, or General Topic.
 2. **Secret Word/Phrase Selection**: Based on your chosen category, you’ll be presented with 10 secret words/phrases (toggle between word and phrase as needed).
-3. **Choose Your GIF Hints**: For each of the 4 progressive hints, you’ll see a list of 8 GIFs.
+3. **Choose Your GIF Hints**: For each of the 4 progressive hints, you’ll see a list of 12 GIFs.
 Select the ones that best represent your intended clues.
 4. **Post to Subreddit**: Once you finalize your secret word/phrase and hints, your puzzle will be posted to the subreddit for players to solve.

 ## Progressive Hint Design